hamidkhanjani/zoo/README.md

 DynamoDB Local:
 - Runs via docker-compose as `dynamodb-local` on port `8000`.
 - The app uses endpoint `http://dynamodb-local:8000` in Compose and `http://dynamodb-local:8000` in Kubernetes via Service DNS.
+Redis Local (K8s):
+- The app connects to `redis:6379` inside the cluster by default (see `application-production.yml` and EKS manifest env).

 Notes on data model:
 - An `Animal` has a single current `roomId` (or `null`).
 A `Room` can contain many animals.